Helediron/dualuniverse/MyDU-ServerCustomization/README.md

 The script reads one YAML file items.yaml (item hierarchy), changes values according to modifier functions, and writes out a modified file items-changed.yaml.

-The intention with this script is to allow trying different settings.
-It always starts from the default export file.
+The intention with this script is to make a modified items hierarchy file to allow trying different settings.
+It always starts from the default export file and writes out a modified version.
+You should then import it and test.
 If something goes wrong, import the default items.yaml and start again.
 Add/delete modifications in the script and try again.
 Also if you need to reinstall the whole server, you have the changes stored in the script, and you can run them again.

 Read the script and make your own copy.
-The script is a sample what could be done, and you should modify it for your own purposes.
+The script is a **sample** what could be done, and you should modify it for your own purposes.

 - Set input and output files to $INFILE and $OUTFILE
 - Add/remove AddSectionModifier or AddPatternModifier functions, or modify existing ones.